Artificial intelligence: Ethical machines and alignment

 and was founded at an AAAI symposium in 2005.

+Geoffrey Hinton has suggested researchers explore instilling human-aligned values, such as compassion, into AI systems as a safeguard, speculating about the possibility of building "maternal instincts" into AI models, so “they really care about people”.

 Other approaches include Wendell Wallach's "artificial moral agents" and Stuart J. Russell's three principles for developing provably beneficial machines.

 Open source

-Active organizations in the AI open-source community include Hugging Face, Google, EleutherAI and Meta.
+Active organisations in the AI open-source community include Hugging Face, Google, EleutherAI and Meta.
 Various AI models, such as Llama 2, Mistral or Stable Diffusion, have been made open-weight, meaning that their architecture and trained parameters (the "weights") are publicly available.
-Open-weight models can be freely fine-tuned, which allows companies to specialize them with their own data and for their own use-case.
+Open-weight models can be freely fine-tuned, which allows companies to specialise them with their own data and for their own use-case.
 Open-weight models are useful for research and innovation but can also be misused.
 Since they can be fine-tuned, any built-in security measure, such as objecting to harmful requests, can be trained away until it becomes ineffective.
 Some researchers warn that future AI models may develop dangerous capabilities (such as the potential to drastically facilitate bioterrorism) and that once released on the Internet, they cannot be deleted everywhere if needed.
 They recommend pre-release audits and cost-benefit analyses.